SeaosRobotics/setupJetsonTX2-Xavier/setupXavier.md

 ## Flush Jetpack to Xavier with SDK Manager
 - Get SDK Manager on your host PC from [here](https://developer.nvidia.com/embedded/downloads).
 - Flush Jetpack to Xavier.
 Refer to [here](https://docs.nvidia.com/sdk-manager/install-with-sdkm-jetson/index.html).
+- user name should be "nvidia", hostname should be "x(number)".

 ## Change nvpmodel to max mode
 ```bash